Thank you to all the community groups and charities providing coronavirus support services

 - Autistic Pride have postponed all events until September.
 They are going to carry on as much as possible online – see their Facebook page for details.
 (19 March 2020)

 - Berkshire Vision have launched a Remote Activities Programme.
-Download the calendar for May here.
+Read more about the programme for July here.
 Participants don’t need to have a computer or internet access as they can dial in from any telephone.
 Berkshire Vision are happy to continue taking new referrals, either for this programme and/or 1:1 telephone befriending calls.
 Read more on the Berkshire Vision website.
 (29 April 2020)

 - Berkshire Women’s Aid (BWA) is still open and providing support to people experiencing domestic violence and abuse.
 The outreach services and refuges are open and so is the 24/7 helpline 0118 950 4003.
 They can be contacted via Facebook or email email@example.com.
 See update on BWA website.
 (15 April 2020)

 - Bounce Back 4 Kids (BB4K) are producing a positive and supportive weekly newsletter – you can download the newsletters from the PACT website.
 BB4K’s Senior Support Worker has also been carrying out one-to-one consultations with parents and young people who have asked for more direct telephone/video support.
 Email BB4K@pactcharity.org for more information.
 (7 May 2020)